 Office Manager Responsibilities

-Responsible for performing a variety of administrative, office and clerical functions.
-Reports directly to Controller.
+The office manager is responsible for performing a variety of administrative, office and clerical functions.
+Reports directly to Controller and is key to boost office productivity.
 Assists and coordinates activities with the President and other managers in the company.
 Supervises Receptionist.

 Human Resources Manager Responsibilities